 - Replace each set with new seats and springs.

-- Replace the ball valve into the proper position and place the packing on top.
+- Replace the ball valve.
+Make sure you put it in the proper position with the packing on top.

 - Align the tab on the cam to the slot on the faucet.